basaandewiel/myTDX/README.md

 - I added a backup system in case you are using sqlite (which I always receommend unless you really have a reason to use mysql).
 Backuped files are kept according to the main settings, and restoration must be done manually if ever something terrible happens

+- the sqlite sample file "db/todolist_sample_db_to_rename" can be renamed as "db/todolist.db" if you want to see it in action quickly.
+Without the file, a fresh, blank installation will be performed and the matching "db/config.php" will be overridden as well.